Salary sacrifice

 Use our calculator by using a percentage of your salary or fixed amount contributions.

-The tax year figures in the Salary Sacrifice calculator are 2023/24 tax rates and National Insurance figures of 2024.
+he tax year figures in the Salary Sacrifice calculator are 2024/25 tax rates and National Insurance figures of April 2024.

 Please check the important information below for the current assumptions.